Battle of Uijeongbu (1951): Aftermath

 The fighting at and around Uijeongbu, allowed the US 8th Army to withdraw and Seoul to be evacuated.
-PVA casualties were at least seven killed and an unknown number wounded, while Australian casualties were at nine wounded.
+PVA casualties were at least seven killed and an unknown number wounded, while Australian casualties were at least nine wounded.
 The 1st Battalion, Argyll and Sutherland Highland Regiment was the last UN unit out of Seoul, while 3 RAR were the last troops across the railway bridge across the Han River.
 The bridges across the Han River from Seoul were then blown up by US Army Engineers.
 The 27th British Commonwealth Brigade withdrew to positions around Yoda-nae.